2018 Capel 200 Trail Bike Rally - Event Information

 Who can ride the event?

-If you are an adult rider you must have a driver’s license for one of the following motorcycle classes:
+You must have a driver’s license for one of the following motorcycle classes:

 * R – Any motorcycle;